Colorado Bankruptcy Exemptions in 2022 – What Are They?

 - Miscellaneous – up to $1,500.00 in books and family pictures; one burial site for you and each of your dependents; health aids; up to $3,000.00 for library of professional person.

-To learn more about Colorado bankruptcy exemptions and whether or not Chapter 7 bankruptcy or Chapter 13 is your best option, schedule your free, confidential bankruptcy consultation with a Colorado bankruptcy attorney today.
+To learn more about Colorado bankruptcy Colorado bankruptcy exemptions updated in 2022 and whether or not Chapter 7 bankruptcy or Chapter 13 is your best option, schedule your free, confidential bankruptcy consultation with a Colorado bankruptcy attorney today.
 Use our online scheduling system allows to schedule bankruptcy consultation at a time that is convenient for you or call 303.331.3403.